Can you sell a house that needs repairs?

 If you do get offers, they will likely include requests for repairs or a credit on the purchase price or both.
 None of these ‘as-is’ scenarios is ideal.
 All of them will potentially put you at a disadvantage.

-But, there is one ‘as-is’ option that can help you sell fast and at a fair price.
+But, there is one ‘as-is’ option that can help you sell your house fast and at a fair price.
 All that is required you make the right call.

 Sell Your California Home Without Making Any Repairs